bloomberg/pytest-memray/docs/usage.rst

     The format for the string is ``<NUMBER> ([KMGTP]B|B)``.
 The marker will raise ``ValueError`` if the string format cannot be parsed correctly.

+    If the optional keyword-only argument ``current_thread_only`` is set to *True*, the plugin will only track memory allocations made by the current thread and all other allocations will be ignored.

     .. warning::